phayes/SaganSearch/README.md

 2. Turn SaganSearch into a proper distributed system
 3. Explore other ways of looking for signal other than the Shannon Entropy Metric
 4. Refine entropy cut-off point (currently set to 0.9)
-5. Add Euler's Number and other transendentals.
+5. Add Euler's Number and other transcendentals.

 ## Results